Learning dynamical systems from data: A simple cross-validation perspective, part III: Irregularly-Sampled Time Series: Introduction

 Amongst various learning-based approaches, kernel-based methods hold potential for considerable advantages in terms of theoretical analysis, numerical implementation, regularization, guaranteed convergence, automatization, and interpretability \cite{chen2021solving, owhadi2021computational}.
-Indeed, reproducing kernel Hilbert spaces (RKHS) \cite{CuckerandSmale} have provided strong mathematical foundations for analyzing dynamical systems \cite{bh10, bhcm11,bhcm1,lyap_bh,bh2020a, bh2020b,klus2020data,ALEXANDER2020132520,bhks,bh12,bh17,hb17} and surrogate modeling (we refer the reader to \cite{santinhaasdonk19} for a survey).
+Indeed, reproducing kernel Hilbert spaces (RKHS) \cite{CuckerandSmale} have provided strong mathematical foundations for analyzing dynamical systems \cite{bh10, bhcm11,bhcm1,lyap_bh,bh2020a, bh2020b,klus2020data,ALEXANDER2020132520,bh12,bh17} and surrogate modeling (we refer the reader to \cite{santinhaasdonk19} for a survey).
 Yet, the accuracy of these emulators depends on the kernel, and the problem of selecting a good kernel has received less attention.
 Recently, the experiments by Hamzi and Owhadi \cite{owhadihamzi} show that when the time series is regularly sampled, Kernel Flows (KF) \cite{Owhadi19} (an RKHS technique) can successfully reconstruct the dynamics of some prototypical chaotic dynamical systems.
 KFs have subsequently been applied to complex large-scale systems, including climate data \cite{hamzimaulikowhadi,bhkfjpl}.
 The nonparametric version of KFs has been extended to dynamical systems in \cite{bhkfnp}.
 A KFs version for SDEs can be found in \cite{bhkfsdes}.

 Despite its recent successes, we show in this paper that this strategy (based on approximating the vector field of the dynamical system) cannot directly be applied to irregularly sampled time series.
 Instead, we propose a simple adaptation to the original method that allows to significantly improve forecasting performance when the sampling is irregular.
-The adaptation is to approximate the vector field and can be reduced to adding time delays in between observations to the delay embedding used to feed the method.
-We demonstrate the benefits of our approach on three prototypical chaotic dynamical systems: the Hénon map, the Van der Pol oscillator, and the Lorenz map.
+The adaptation is to approximate a generalization of the flow map and can be reduced to adding time delays in between observations to the delay embedding used to feed the method.
+We demonstrate the benefits of our approach on three prototypical chaotic dynamical systems: the H\'{e}non map, the Van der Pol oscillator, and the Lorenz map.
 For all, our approach shows significantly improved forecasting accuracy (compared to the original approach).

 Specifically, our contributions are as follows:

 \begin{itemize} \item We show that learning the kernel in kernel ridge regression using our modified approach significantly improves the prediction performance for irregular time series of dynamical systems \item Using a delay embedding, we adapt the KF-adapted kernel method algorithm to make multistep predictions \end{itemize}